mgomes16/mutsinzi.github.io/_posts/2016-07-05-dance_interview_allan.md

 > 5 days a week, 6 hours a day.

-## That's sounds tough man!
-And thinking of dance as you do, what do you think is the Rwandan attitude towards dance, hiphop especially?
+## That sounds tough man!
+Thinking of dance as you do, what do you feel is the Rwandan attitude towards dance, hiphop especially?

 > At some point, dance was considered popular among teenagers especially but they didn't take it very seriously.
 So people began not to pay it much attention.
 There are however few people that do take dance seriously, and so at the moment we, as dancers are in dark times but I believe that because we dance for pleasure, we accomplish our purpose, which is to express ourselves completely!